dporru/hairy-tribble/README.md

 # Tribble

-Tribble is work in progress.
-The first goal is creating a minimal viable product for teachers, to help them create and organise their tests.
+Tribble is an online tool for teachers to help them create and organise their tests.
 Current code is meant to explore the problem space.

 ## Running